Will AI and Digital Health Monitoring Change Life Insurance Rates?

 Originally published: March 11, 2025

-While these innovations could mean lower premiums for healthier individuals, they also raise concerns about privacy, fairness, and how personal data is used.
-In this blog, we’ll explore how AI and digital health tracking impact life insurance rates, what it means for applicants, and what to watch for in the future.
+While these innovations could lead to lower premiums for healthier individuals, they also raise important questions about privacy, fairness, and how personal data is used.
+In this article, we’ll explore how AI and digital health tracking are reshaping life insurance rates, what it means for applicants in Canada, and what you should be watching for in the near future.

 In this article: